Destry Rides Again: Production

 Western writer Max Brand contributed the novel, Destry Rides Again, but the film also owes its origins to Brand's serial "Twelve Peers", published in a pulp magazine.
 In the original work, Harrison (or "Harry") Destry was not a pacifist.
 As filmed in 1932, with Tom Mix in the starring role, the central character differed in that Destry did wear six-guns.

 The film was James Stewart's first Western (he would not return to the genre until 1950, with Winchester '73, followed by Broken Arrow).
 The story featured a ferocious cat-fight between Marlene Dietrich and Una Merkel, which apparently caused a mild censorship problem at the time of release.

 The film also represented Dietrich's return to Hollywood after a string of flops at Paramount ("Angel", "The Scarlet Empress", "The Devil is a Woman") caused her, and a number of other stars, to be labelled "box office poison".
 While vacationing at Cap d'Antibes with her family, her mentor Josef von Sternberg and her lover Erich Maria Remarque, she received an offer from Joe Pasternak to come to Universal at half the salary she had been receiving for most of the 1930s.
 Pasternak had previously tried to sign Dietrich to Universal while she was still in Berlin.
 Unsure of what to do she was advised by von Sternberg "I made you into a Goddess.
 Now show them you have feet of clay."

 According to writer/director Peter Bogdanovich, Marlene Dietrich told him during an aircraft flight that she and James Stewart had an affair during shooting and that she became pregnant but had a surreptitious abortion without telling Stewart.

 Internationally, the film was released under the alternative titles Femme ou Démon in French and Arizona in Spanish.

 Reception

 Destry Rides Again was generally well accepted by the public, as well as critics.
 It was reviewed by Frank S. Nugent in The New York Times, who observed that the film did not follow the usual Hollywood type-casting.
 On Dietrich's role, he characterized: "It's difficult to reconcile Miss Dietrich's Frenchy, the cabaret girl of the Bloody Gulch Saloon, with the posed and posturing Dietrich we last saw in Mr. Lubitsch's 'Angel'."
 Stewart's contribution was similarly treated, "turning in an easy, likable, pleasantly humored performance."

+On Metacritic, the film has a score of 81 out of 100, based on 9 critics, indicating "universal acclaim".